10 Environmental Research and Passion Project Ideas for High School Students

 Sustainability projects for students hold immense significance in your educational journey and are important for these reasons:

-• Personal growth: Beyond academic benefits, passion projects promote personal growth.
-Students learn to manage their time, set goals, and work independently; all are essential skills for success in any field.
+Personal growth: Beyond academic benefits, passion projects promote personal growth.
+Through Polygence’s Pods program, students who are passionate about environmental science learn to manage their time, set goals, and collaborate with a small group led by an experienced mentor; all are essential skills for success in any field.

-If you’re interested in learning more about topics related to ecology, sustainability, conservation, climate change, green energy, or environmental impact and implications, consider using one of the eco-inspired ideas on this list as the focus for your research or passion project.
+If you’re interested in learning more about topics related to ecology, sustainability, conservation, climate change, green energy, or environmental impact and implications, consider using one of these eco-inspired passion project ideas for high schoolers as the focus for your research.

 1. What triggers phytoplankton blooms off the Southern California coast?